MEDICAL ILLUSTRATION CONSORTIUM PROCESSES WITH GRAND RAPIDS COMMUNITY COLLEGE OR MICHIGAN STATE UNIVERSITY

 - Out‐of‐State Status – A student who does not meet the definition of Resident or Non‐Resident Status.

-For more information, please visit http://www.grcc.edu/cashier/residency information
+For more information, please visit the GRCC residency information page.

 - In‐State Resident Status – Student’s permanent residence must be in the state of Michigan for one year prior to the first date of the semester.
 If you are considered a dependent student, your permanent residence is considered your parent’s address.